-- Arranging probes according to chromosomal location facilitates interpretation of the results and may reveal more subtle changes such as those observed in subclonal cases. - False positive results: Please note that abnormalities detected by a single probe (or multiple consecutive probes) still have a chance of being a false positive result.
-Sequence changes (e.g. single nucleotide variants (SNVs), point mutations) in the target sequence detected by a probe can be one cause.
-Incomplete DNA denaturation (e.g. due to salt contamination in the DNA sample) can also lead to a decreased probe signal, in particular for probes located in or near a GC-rich region or in or near the CDK4, EGFR, NFKBIA genes.
+- Arranging probes according to chromosomal location facilitates interpretation of the results and may reveal more subtle changes such as those observed in subclonal cases. - False positive results: Please note that abnormalities detected by a single probe (or multiple consecutive probes) still have a considerable chance of being a false positive result.
+Sequence changes (e.g. SNVs, point mutations) in the target sequence detected by a probe can be one cause.
+Incomplete DNA denaturation (e.g. due to salt contamination) can also lead to a decreased probe signal, in particular for probes located in or near a GC-rich region.
 The use of an additional purification step or an alternative DNA extraction method may resolve such cases.
 Additionally, contamination of DNA samples with cDNA or PCR amplicons of individual exons can lead to an increased probe signal (Varga et al. 2012).
-Analysis of an independently collected secondary DNA sample can exclude these kinds of contamination artefacts. - Normal copy number variation in healthy individuals is described in the database of genomic variants: https://dgv.tcag.ca/dgv/app/home.
+Analysis of an independently collected secondary DNA sample can exclude these kinds of contamination artefacts. - Normal copy number variation in healthy individuals is described in the database of genomic variants: http://dgv.tcag.ca/dgv/app/home.
 Users should always consult the latest update of the database and scientific literature when interpreting their findings. - Not all abnormalities detected by MLPA are pathogenic.
 In some genes, intragenic deletions are known that result in very mild or no disease (as described for DMD by Schwartz et al. 2007).
 For many genes, more than one transcript variant exists.
 Copy number changes of exons that are not present in all transcript variants may not have clinical significance.
 Duplications that include the first or last exon of a gene (e.g. exons 1-3) might not result in inactivation of that gene copy. - Copy number changes detected by reference probes or flanking probes are unlikely to have any relation to the condition tested for. - False results can be obtained if one or more peaks are off-scale.
 For example, a duplication of one or more exons can be obscured when peaks are off-scale, resulting in a false negative result.
 The risk on off-scale peaks is higher when probemixes are used that contain a relatively low number of probes.
 Coffalyser.Net software warns for off-scale peaks while other software does not.
 If one or more peaks are off-scale, rerun the PCR products using either: a lower injection voltage or a shorter injection time, or a reduced amount of sample by diluting PCR products.

-P105 Glioma specific notes
+P105 specific note

-- In samples from tumour tissues, reference probes are more prone to have deviating copy number results as compared to blood-derived germline samples.
-When regions targeted by reference probes are affected by CNAs, it can help to turn the slope correction off in Coffalyser.Net analysis to get the correct copy number interpretation on the target region. - The TERT promoter mutation-specific probes are only intended to determine the presence (or absence) of the mutation.
+- In samples from tumour tissues, reference probes are more prone to have deviating copy number results as compared to blood derived germline samples.
+When regions targeted by reference probes are affected by copy number alterations, it can help to turn the slope correction off in Coffalyser.
+Net analysis to get the correct copy number interpretation on the target region.